FarbodGhasemi/wp-virtual-pages/README.md

 ### Installing

-just place the `wp-virtual-pages.php` file in the  `mu-plugins` folder. if you don't have a `mu-plugins` folder, you can create one in  the `wp-content` folder and place the file in there. ( _mu-plugins_ folder is for plugins that will be automatically activated across all of your themes. the __mu__ stands for ***Must Use***)
+best practice is to just place the `wp-virtual-pages.php` file in the  `mu-plugins` folder. if you don't have a `mu-plugins` folder, you can create one in  the `wp-content` folder and place the file in there. ( _mu-plugins_ folder is for plugins that will be automatically activated across all of your themes. the __mu__ stands for ***Must Use***) but you can install the plugin from inside the dashboard or copying the folder inside the plugins folder.

 ### Create a Virtual Page